 TOEs that conform to this PP implement primary functions.
 The authorization function establishes and then collects authorization factors for users of the TOE to form the KEK.
 The disk encryption function is responsible for encrypting and decrypting all data written to the storage device using the DEK.
-Both functions must be present, so (for example) a hard drive developer wishing for their product to conform to this PP must ensure that the authorization function is addressed, either by their product or a companion product that is evaluated with the hard drive.
 The sponsor of the evaluation is responsible for the delivery of all of the information required by evaluation team to perform the assurance activities.